-Above, we outlined what to do in Missoula, MT with one day in the city – however, there is more fun stuff to do in Missoula!
-Fellow travelers can use these tips for Missoula attractions to complete their trip itinerary.
+Above, we outlined what to do in Missoula, MT with one day – however, there is more fun stuff to do in Missoula!
+Fellow travelers can use these tips for Missoula attractions to expand their trip itinerary.

 In addition to concerts, there are several music festivals in the city throughout the year – like Symphony in the Park, Bonner Park Band Concerts and Out To Lunch.

-Music festivals are not the only events in Missoula – so be sure to check the city calendar for events taking place during your trip!
-The city has a full line up of festive annual events featuring community, art, food, wine and beer.
+Music festivals are not the only events in Missoula – so be sure to check the event calendar for things taking place during your trip.
+Missoula has a full line up of festive annual events featuring community, art, food, wine and beer.